ClaireHzl/Projet_Squat/README.md

 So there is only a Udp socket sending relevant data to each vibrator's IP adress : the type of problem switches on the matching vibrator, converts the error in bytes and send the message as long as the problem is on.The only drawback is that you have to know this IP beforehand and that the registration is not automatic.

 Other than that the code is pretty straightforward :
-- for the first version the ESP32 board reads packages coming from the Udp socket, generates a PWM signal proportionnal to the value read and outputs it to the GPIO pin that is connected to the motor
+- **V1, control in vibration amplitude :** for the first version the ESP32 board reads packages coming from the Udp socket, generates a PWM signal proportionnal to the value read and outputs it to the GPIO pin that is connected to the motor.
-- for the second version, two threads run in parallel in order to have a real time precise control of the vibratory frequence : one thread tasked to read the Udp socket and update the value of the message (global parameter), and the other one tasked with controlling the vibration through the driver.
+- **V2, control in vibration frequency :** for the second version, two threads run in parallel in order to have a real time precise control of the vibratory frequence : one thread tasked to read the Udp socket and update the value of the message (global parameter), and the other one tasked with controlling the vibration through the driver.

 ## Areas of improving